pymivn/ctf/2022-DefCamp-CTF/cant-touch-this.md

 ![image](cant_touch_this_kibana.png)

 The logs are sent from `winlogbeat` (agent.type), the agent that ships logs from Windows to ELK stack.
-Have never used Windows for profesional work, these logs are alien at the first look.
+Have never used Windows for professional work, these logs are alien at the first look.

 6 flags: